 Anthony J. Evans is associate professor of economics at ESCP Europe Business School.
-He has published in a range of academic and trade journals and is the coauthor of The Neoliberal Revolution in Eastern Europe (Edward Elgar, 2009).
+He has published in a range of academic and trade journals and is the author of Markets for Managers (Wiley, 2014).
 His work has been covered by most broadsheet newspapers, and he has appeared on Newsnight and the BBC World Service.
 He is part of the MOC Affiliate Faculty for the Institute for Strategy and Competitiveness at Harvard Business School, and is a member of the Institute of Economic Affairs’ Shadow Monetary Policy Committee.

 He specialises in teaching Managerial Economics at the MBA and Executive MBA level.
 Using a combination of lectures, case discussion and practical simulations he has introduced over 2,000 current and future managers to the economic way of thinking.
 He has taught for ESCP Europe, Cotrugli Business School, Danube University, and Helsinki School of Economics, as well as designing and managing custom programmes.
 He is currently Head of Teaching and Learning for the London campus of ESCP Europe.